EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

    :end-at: *.switch2.eth[2].measurementLayer.measurementMaker.measure = "elapsedTime or queueingTime"
    :language: ini

-**TODO** explain
+.. **TODO** explain

   - the flownames
   - what we measure
   - need to be the same in both modules (is that above?)
   - only need one kind of module, but it doesnt matter
   - only need in eth2 in switches

+**TODO** possible to record multiple flows in a recorder

+We set up the four flows between the clients and the servers, and also the flow between the two switches.
+We name flows based on source module (e.g. ``client1``).
+We set the measurement modules to measure the elapsed time and the queueing time.
+Some notes:

+- The packets from the two apps in a client belong to the same flow, it just has multiple exit points (``server1`` and ``server2``).
+- The :ned:`FlowMeasurementRecorder` in the servers record flows from both clients.
+- The ``switch1`` flow is between the two switch interfaces facing each other (``eth2`` in both switches), so that it's unnecessary for the other switch interfaces to have measurement modules.

 Results
 +++++++